amhsirak/sentiment-analysis-api/README.md

 Objective of this project was to integrate Python NLP sentiment analysis with a NodeJS application.

-Frontend: React
+For frontend will be using React

 # Tech Stack:
-NodeJS, React, NLTK Library
+NodeJS, NLTK Library, React